Universal positive mass theorems: Asymptotically flat manifolds, mass, and the Witten argument

-where $b$ stands here for a boundary term.
-Analysis of the equations (\ref{eqn_Dirac}) above yields that all integrals converge, and moreover (this is the core of Witten's approach) the boundary-at-infinity contribution is given by
+where $b$ stands here for the integrand of the boundary term.
+Some analysis of the equations (\ref{eqn_Dirac}) above yields that all integrals converge, and moreover (this is the core of Witten's approach) the boundary contribution is given at infinity by

-This proves the positive mass theorem as the left hand side in (\ref{lichne_int}) is nonnegative since $\phi$ is a solution of the Dirac equation.
+As the left hand side in (\ref{lichne_int}) is nonnegative since $\phi$ is a solution of the Dirac equation, this proves the first part of the positive mass theorem.
+The rigidity part then follows from the fact that zero mass implies the existence of a parallel spinor: the metric $g$ is then Ricci-flat, and this forces $(M,g)$ to be isometric to the Euclidean space as a simple consequence of the Bishop-Gromov comparison theorem.

-This idea has been re-used in numerous cases.
-A specific example which deserves to be quoted is that of Bartnik \cite{ba}, who showed that the Dirac operator on spinors could be replaced by the operator $d+\delta$ on $1$-forms, proving that the mass of any nonnegatively Ricci curved manifold is nonnegative.
-The key element is the Bochner formula and the mass appears again in the boundary contribution.
-Another occurrence can be found in Jammes \cite{jammes} with $2$-forms in dimension $4$ (interestingly enough, Jammes does not need analysis to solve the equation similar to (\ref{eqn_Dirac}) that appears in his proof).
-The approach also is also the main ingredient to prove positivity of generalizations of mass \cite{mh-ptc, dai, maerten, maerten-minerbe, minerbe-alf-mass}.
+Witten's remarkable idea has been used again in numerous cases.
+For instance, Bartnik showed that the Dirac operator on spinors could be replaced by the Hodge-de Rham operator $d+\delta$ on $1$-forms \cite{ba}.
+More recently, Jammes gave a proof of the positive mass theorem in dimension $4$ using the Hodge-de Rham operator on $2$-forms \cite{jammes}.
+(Interestingly enough, Jammes does not need analysis to solve the equation similar to (\ref{eqn_Dirac}) that appears in his proof).
+Spinors were also used as the main ingredient to prove positivity of generalizations of mass with other behaviours at infinity: asymptotically hyperbolic manifolds \cite{mh-ptc, maerten}, manifolds asymptotic to a product of a torus by some Euclidean space \cite{dai}, to a fiber bundle over some Euclidean space \cite{minerbe-alf-mass}, or K\"ahler asymptotically complex hyperbolic manifolds~\cite{maerten-minerbe}.

-The most striking fact in Witten's approach is the appearance of the mass as the boundary contribution in the Lichnerowicz formula for spinors.
-It is even more surprising that it appears also when other bundles are chosen.
-One may then wonder whether there is a simple way to express the form of the boundary contribution and for which bundles it can be related to the mass.
-The goal of this short paper is to analyze this problem.
-As the arguments below will show, it turns out that once the context is correctly set, the boundary contribution can \emph{always} be connected to the mass, and an explicit formula can be given in terms of representation-theoretic data of the bundle involved without too specific computations.
+In all these works, the mass (or some similar invariant when other behaviours at infinity are involved) appears in the boundary-at-infinity contribution.
+This should not come as a surprise: in this paper, we shall show that the mass always appears as a part of the boundary-at-infinity contribution, independently of the chosen bundle and operator, provided that some Bochner-type formula is available, see Theorem \ref{theo:main} below.
+Moreover, it turns out that an explicit formula can always be given in terms of representation-theoretic data of the bundle and operator involved, without too specific or difficult computations.

+The paper is organized as follows.
+Section \ref{sec:setting} collects all the facts needed for our analysis.
+Our main result is stated in Section \ref{sec:main}, and some preliminary steps towards its proof are also made there.
+Section \ref{sec:computation} is devoted to the technical part of the proof.
+Applications are then proposed in Section~\ref{sec:appli}.